-Your final grade in this course will be based on your performance in each of the three parts of the course with equal weight (31%) and a final project (7%).
+Your final grade in this course will be based on your performance in each of the three parts of the course with equal weight (33%).

 Each part of the course has its own set of assessments, which are described in separate syllabi, one for each part of the course.
-In general, though, the three principle forms of assessment that appear in all three sections of the course are journal reports, quizzes, and exams.
+In general, though, three forms of assessment will appear in all three sections of the course: journal reports, quizzes, and exams.
 Journal reports consist of a series of free-response questions based on the laboratory activities that you perform in class and address the following Student Learning Objectives within the General Education goals met by this course.